Netguru's Core Values and Their Impact, According to the Team

 Transparency is hugely important as well.
 You’ll find plenty of mentions of Netguru’s transparent approach to our work with clients, but we apply the same principles to ourselves.
 Communication is something we value immensely.
 Everyone can be involved in making important decisions for the company, like choosing the new office or changing the flow of requesting paid leave.
 “It makes me feel that I'm an important part of the team and that my voice matters,” says Marta.

 Teamwork and good will go a long way, too.
 We’re growing very quickly, and there’s a lot on everyone’s plates.
 We can’t always introduce processes for everything, or police all that goes on in the company.
-As Adam Nowak, our Senior Smart Innovation Technology Leader, puts it, “we need to start with ourselves.
+As Adam Nowak, our Engineering Manager, puts it, “we need to start with ourselves.
 If I see something is not the way I would like it to be, I feel obligated to raise awareness about it.
 Or even better: I take it upon myself to make it better for everyone else!”

 A company culture that accepts mistakes as natural (as long as they are used as learning opportunities) is an ideal environment for growth.
 Every team member knows what they can expect from the company, and that the values we uphold lead all of us towards professional and personal growth.